-Men Are From Mars Women are From Venus (1992) is a popular relationship book by John Gray.
+Men Are From Mars Women Are From Venus (1992) is a popular relationship book in which author John Gray

 - Bullet Summary